How to choose the right child car seat for your baby and child

 Booster seat

-It's safest to use a booster seat in the rear of the car but they can be used in the front provided the front airbag isn't activated.
 It's important the seat is correctly adjusted as they don't come with integral harnesses to hold the child in place.

 ISOFIX

-• ISOFIX is intended to make fitting car seats as easy as possible
+ISOFIX is intended to make fitting car seats as easy as possible.

-• New cars are made with ISOFIX points built into them and child seat manufacturers build ISOFIX fitting points into their seats.
-It essentially means car seats can be plugged into ISOFIX points in the car
+New cars are made with ISOFIX points built into them and child seat manufacturers build ISOFIX fitting points into their seats.

-• Contact your car's manufacturer to find out if your car has ISOFIX points.
+Contact your car's manufacturer to find out if your car has ISOFIX points.
 You can contact the manufacturer through RoSPA's website.

-The three most important points are:
+When you’re fastening your child into their seat, the three most important points are:

-1. The belt should be worn as tightly as possible
+1. The belt should be worn as tightly as possible.

-2. The lap belt should go over the pelvic region, not the stomach
+2. The lap belt should go over the pelvic region, not the stomach.

 3. The diagonal strap should rest over the shoulder, not the neck.

-Each time you fasten your child in to their seat:
+Each time you fasten your child into their seat:

-• Allow plenty of time to check the seat and secure your child
+• allow plenty of time to check the seat and secure your child

-• If using a booster seat, the adult seatbelt should rest on your child's shoulder, not neck and from hip bone to hip bone - never tuck the diagonal seatbelt under your child's arm.
+• if using a booster seat, the adult seatbelt should rest on your child's shoulder, not neck and from hip bone to hip bone – never tuck the diagonal seatbelt under your child's arm

 Car seat buyers' guide